coinpal-io/plug_zencart/README.md

 ![](./img/edit.png)

-## Step 3: Testing your Coinpal WooCommerce Integration.
+## Step 3: Testing your Coinpal Magento Integration.

 To confirm your Integration is properly working create a test order: